 Get started

-There are a number of ways to get started to develop with the ArcGIS Maps SDK for Java.
+There are a number of ways to get started to develop with ArcGIS Maps SDK for Java.
 If you are new, follow the steps below to get started with Java and IntelliJ IDEA.

 1. Sign up for an account